puzzle/dagger-techlab/content/en/docs/04/_index.md

 We can also navigate to the (Git) repositories and inspect the source code of each published Module.

 {{% alert title="Note" color="primary" %}}
+There are also several Modules published by [Puzzle](https://daggerverse.dev/search?q=puzzle)
+{{% /alert %}}

+Let's search for [Trivy](https://trivy.dev/), a very popular open-source vulnerability scann tool At the time of writing, a search for `trivy` reveals six Modules (+1 just containing examples) - which leaves us with six different solutions to one problem :)

+{{% alert title="Note" color="primary" %}}
 As Dagger Functions can call other functions across languages, the language a Module is written in doesn't matter!
 {{% /alert %}}

-Let's search for [Trivy](https://trivy.dev/), a very popular open-source vulnerability scann tool At the time of writing, a search for `trivy` reveals six Modules (+1 just containing examples) - which leaves us with six different solutions to one problem :)

 ### Task {{% param sectionnumber %}}.1: Install a Module from Daggerverse